kubernetes/ingress-nginx/docs/deploy/index.md

 # Installation Guide

-There are multiple ways to install the NGINX ingress controller:
+There are multiple ways to install the Ingress-Nginx Controller:

 - with [Helm](https://helm.sh), using the project repository chart;
 - with `kubectl apply`, using YAML manifests;